pseudo-dynamic/terraform-provider-value/docs/resources/promise.md

 page_title: "value_promise Resource - terraform-provider-value"
 subcategory: ""
 description: |-
   Allows you to treat a value as unknown.
-This is desirable when delaying postconditions.
+This is desirable when you want postconditions first being evaluated during apply phase.
 ---

 # value_promise (Resource)

 Allows you to treat a value as unknown.
-This is desirable when delaying postconditions.
+This is desirable when you want postconditions first being evaluated during apply phase.